Prayer for Missionaries: Encouragement, Strength, and Steadfast Hope

 Simple ways we can stand beside them from where we are

 Consider setting a quiet daily cue—a kettle boiling, a commute, or a walk around the block—to pray for one missionary by name.
 Tie your intercession to an ordinary action so your prayers become regular and real.
-Over time, these small habits build a sturdy bridge of care, following practical, prayerful ways to support them.
+Over time, these small habits build a sturdy bridge of care, following practical, prayerful ways

 You can also pray seasonally.
 During holidays when distance feels sharper, ask God to bring companionship.
 At the start of school terms, pray for students and teachers your missionary friends serve.
 When local news mentions their region, pause for a 30-second prayer for safety, justice, and open doors.